grand-mother/grand-radiomorphing/README.md

 W. Carvalho, K. de Vries, O. Martineau, K. Kotera V. Niess, M. Tueros, A. Zilles

 Details of the methods can be found in [arXiv:1811:01750](https://arxiv.org/abs/1811.01750).

+The usage of Radio Morphing with python2.7 is possible, but discouraged since maintenance of python2.7 will stop soon.

 ## Description
 This is a preliminary version of the radio morphing Python package.